 Be sure to put out fresh food and water.
 If your bunny comes home tonight, he will need fresh food and water immediately as he probably hasn’t eaten much throughout the day.

 10. Think Positively

 The last thing you would want to do after losing a bunny rabbit is to give up finding him.
 I know it’s a hard time for you, but this will pass.

 Keep searching and try to keep negative thoughts from getting you down.

 Think of the positive ways you will celebrate with your rabbit when he comes home.

-I really hope that your reunited with your bunny soon.
-You’re both in our thoughts and prayers.
+I really hope that you’re reunited with your bunny soon.
+Until then, you’re both in our thoughts and prayers.